samuko-things-archive/smc_l298n_cppserial_lib/README.md

 - Download (by clicking on the green Code button above) or clone the repo into your PC.

-- A simple way to get started is simply to try out and follow the example code.
+- A simple way to get started is simply to try out and follow the example `motor_control.cpp` code.

 - make, build and run the example code.
   > cd into the root directory